 Vitamin B6 is an important co-factor of the enzyme DAO which helps break down histamine.
-Most people are greatly deficit in vitamins B6 and B12 which support the immune system in powerful ways.
-One supplement I have used for decades is liver and other Ancestral Supplements.
-The Kidney Ancestral Supplement is wonderful for those with histamine problems since it naturally contains the DOA enzyme and B vitamins and people swear by it.
+Most people are greatly deficient in vitamins B6 and B12 which support the immune system in powerful ways.
+One supplement I have used for decades is desiccated liver.
+The supplement is wonderful for those with histamine problems since it naturally contains the DOA enzyme and B vitamins and people swear by it.
 These supplements are loaded with tons of highly bioavailable essential vitamins and minerals.
 They're my go-to supplements and I take one or more of them every day.
 My whole family has taken these for years and they take more if they have any kind of allergy symptom or fatigue.
 They're so powerful and help with so many things.
 I really need to write a whole article on their many virtues.
 It will go a long way in building up your immune system which may solve your histamine problems just by adding it to your daily intake of nutrients.

 Finding Answers and Healing